Categories

 Private Ralph Schenken’s World War I Adventure

-Ralph Schenken and family.
+Schenken family.
 Ralph is at the far left.
+Pvt.

 Ralph Schenken’s notice to appear for physical examination.